pranay202/Ideate/README.md

-# Projecto - The Project Library for Institutes
+# Ideate - The Project Library for Institutes

 <table>
 <tr>
 <td>
-  Projecto provides you one safe place for all the projects created in your Institute!
+  Ideate provides you one safe place for all the projects created in your Institute!
 </td>
 </tr>
 </table>